Here’s what you should know about car insurance and driving laws in Kentucky.

 As an alternative to a basic liability insurance policy, you can also purchase car insurance with a single policy limit of $60,000.
 If you choose this option, however, you must carry PIP.
 Learn more about minimum coverage requirements throughout the U.S., as they vary by state.

 For the most protection, Kentucky drivers should consider purchasing additional policies and higher coverage levels.
-Here are several other types of auto insurance that can be beneficial, as well as and the amount of coverage we recommend for each one:
+Here are several other types of auto insurance that can be beneficial, as well as the amount of coverage we recommend for each one:

 Collision insurance is another optional policy; it pays for your vehicle’s repairs when you cause an accident and your car sustains damage.
 Like comprehensive insurance, collision insurance reimburses you based on your car’s ACV.
 You can get comprehensive and collision insurance together when you purchase a full coverage insurance policy.
+Collision and comprehensive policies come with a deductible, which is the amount you pay before your insurance kicks in.
+Most experts recommend a deductible of $500 to $1,000, depending on your personal finances.

 To maintain a low rate, consider shopping around for new quotes at least once a year.
 That way, you can switch car insurance providers if you find a better rate from a different carrier.